abelmaniquis/quiz_app/README.md

 6/1/2016:
 REFACTORING FOR MVC:

+functions:

+MODEL:
 score,
 currentQuestion,
 questionarray

-functions:

-initialState(): Creates front page upon opening the app.

-clear(): Empties a section when it is done being used.

-question(): Writes the question on the screen.

 validate(): Checks to see if the question is correct, iterates question number,clears out question, and loads next question

-endGame(): Displays finishing screen.

-newGame(): starts game over, resets all parameters.

-MODEL:
-score
-currentquestion
-questionarray

 VIEWS:
+initialState(): Creates front page upon opening the app. clear(): Empties a section when it is done being used. endGame(): Displays finishing screen.

+CONTROLLERS:
+question(): Writes the question on the screen. newGame(): starts game over, resets all parameters.